 Even fungi can be incorporated if you make mushroom logs, or have lots of wood mulch down that you can innoculate.

-These logs will add to your food forest giving you fresh mushrooms
+Place innoculated hardwood logs under tree canopy.
+These logs will add to your food forest giving you fresh mushrooms over several years.

-The first year of your food forest garden will require a certain level of maintenance.
-Larger trees may need to be staked until their root system can support them, plants will need to be watered during dry spells and weeds removed and the area mulched as necessary.
+Larger trees may need to be staked until their root system can support them against the prevailing wind.
+Tender plants will need to be watered during dry spells and you may find that weeds will need to be removed and the area mulched as necessary over the first year or two as they system establishes.

 As time progresses the area will become more self-sustaining as plants become established and ground covers spread to stop invasive weeds from seeding.